-Explore small communities, river valleys, foothills, and alpine county including Mount Rainier and Mount St. Helens.
+Explore small communities, river valleys, and foothills, including Mt.
+Rainier and Mt.
+St. Helens.

 Known as the gateway to recreation in the Central Cascades, the natural and pristine White Pass Scenic Byway winds through the forests of Mt.
 St. Helens, Mt.
 Adams, and Mt.
 Rainier National Park before ascending to the arid landscape of Eastern Washington.
 This diverse geographic range offers visitors an unlimited playground for camping, fishing, hiking, skiing, boating, and wildlife watching.

 In the summertime, this area buzzes with activity as visitors enjoy the rivers, lakes, forests, and trails from their basecamps.
 Early fall can be the best season for hiking, as trails are snow-free and sub-alpine vegetation begins to change color.
 Winter time brings visitors to the byway to enjoy the White Pass Ski Area, snowmobiling, backcountry skiing, and snowshoeing.

 This byway is 120 miles or 193 kilometers long.
 Average drive time will vary according to how many stops you make along the way, traffic, and road conditions.
 Visitors will want to allow for a minimum of 3 to 6 hours to enjoy the route.